YahooArchive/mojito/docs/dev_guide/code_exs/dynamic_assets.rst

      };
    }, '0.0.1', {requires: []});

-The ``index.iphone`` view template below contains CSS for controlling the orientation of the page, which is needed for displaying the page correctly on an iPhone.
+The ``index.iphone`` template below contains CSS for controlling the orientation of the page, which is needed for displaying the page correctly on an iPhone.
 When the template is rendered, the CSS is dynamically added, and the Handlebars expressions are replaced with values.
 If the device making the call is an iPhone, the ``viewport`` meta data will also be added dynamically.

 .. code-block:: html